Gog and Magog: Islamic texts

 The early Muslim traditions were summarised by Zakariya al-Qazwini (d.
 1283) in two popular works called the Cosmography and the Geography.
-Gog and Magog, he says, live near to the sea that encircles the Earth and can be counted only by God; this sea is claimed to be the Caspian sea, Black sea or the Sea of Azov.
-They are human, but only half the height of a normal man, with small eyes almost like the Mongols, with claws instead of nails, and a hairy tail and huge hairy ears which they use as mattress and cover for sleeping.
+Gog and Magog, he says, live near to the sea that encircles the Earth and can be counted only by God; this sea is claimed to be the Caspian Sea, Black Sea or the Sea of Azov.
+They are human, but only half the height of a normal man, with claws instead of nails, and a hairy tail and huge hairy ears which they use as mattress and cover for sleeping.
 They dig into their wall each day until they almost break through.
 They break for the night saying, "Tomorrow we will finish", but each night God restores it.
 Then one day, as they stop digging for the night, one will say, "Tomorrow we will finish, God Willing", and in the morning, it is not restored as with every night.
-When they do break through, they will be so numerous that, "Their vanguard is in Syria and their rear in Khorasan".
+When they do break through, they will be so numerous that, "Their vanguard is in Syria and their rear in Khorasan."

+Location of the wall

-Various nations and peoples in history were identified as Ya'juj and Ma'juj.
-At one point, it was the Turks, who threatened Baghdad and northern Iran; later, when the Mongols destroyed Baghdad in 1258, it was they who were Gog and Magog.
-The wall dividing them from civilized peoples was normally placed towards today's Armenia and Azerbaijan, but in the year 842 the Caliph Al-Wathiq had a dream in which he saw that it had been breached, and sent an official named Sallam to investigate (this may be related to Ergenekon).
+The wall dividing them from civilised peoples was normally placed towards today's Armenia and Azerbaijan, but in the year 842 the Caliph al-Wathiq had a dream in which he saw that it had been breached, and sent an official named Sallam to investigate (this may be related to Ergenekon).
 Sallam returned a little over two years later and reported that he had seen the wall and also the tower where Dhul Qarnayn had left his building equipment, and all was still intact.
-It is not entirely clear what Sallam saw, but he may have reached Derbent in the Caucuses or the Jade Gate and the westernmost customs point on the border of China.
+It is not entirely clear what Sallam saw, but he may have reached Derbent in the Caucasus or the Jade Gate and the westernmost customs point on the border of China.
 Somewhat later the 14th-century traveller Ibn Battuta reported that the wall was sixty days' travel from the city of Zeitun, which is on the coast of China; the translator notes that Ibn Battuta has confused the Great Wall of China with that built by Dhul-Qarnayn.